srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/AzureDataFactoryInterViewQuestionAnswer.md

-Here’s a commonly asked **Azure Data Factory (ADF)** interview question on activities, along with a detailed answer:

 ---

 ### 2. **What are the different types of activities in Azure Data Factory (ADF), and how are they used?**